hoytech/negentropy/cpp/README.md

     env.set_max_dbs(64);
     env.open("testdb/", 0);

+    lmdb::dbi btreeDbi;

     {
         auto txn = lmdb::txn::begin(env);
-        storage.setup(txn, "test-data");
+        btreeDbi = negentropy::storage::BTreeLMDB::setupDB(txn, "test-data");
         txn.commit();
     }

-Adding or remove items should be done with write transactions also.
-Use the `withWriteTxn` method to wrap the operations:
+To add/remove items, create a `BTreeLMDB` object inside a write transaction.
+This is the storage instance:

     {
         auto txn = lmdb::txn::begin(env);

-        storage.withWriteTxn(txn, 300, [&]{
+        negentropy::storage::BTreeLMDB storage(txn, btreeDbi, 300);

         storage.insert(timestamp, id);

-        });
+        storage.flush();
+        txn.commit();
     }

-* Operations inside `withWriteTxn` are performed in a child transaction, so any exceptions will rollback all changes performed within the `withWriteTxn` block.
-* The second parameter (`300` in the above example) is the `treeId`.
-This allows many different trees to co-exist in the same DB.
+* The third parameter (`300` in the above example) is the `treeId`.
+This allows many different trees to co-exist in the same DBI.
+* Storage must be flushed before commiting the transaction. `BTreeLMDB` will try to flush in its destructor.
+If you commit before this happens, you may see "MDB invalid argument" errors.

 ## Reconciliation